-Westpac CPS are fully paid, perpetual, convertible, unguaranteed and unsecured preference shares issued by Westpac, which rank in priority to Ordinary Shares and which qualify as Non-Innovative Residual Tier 1 Capital of Westpac for APRA purposes.
+Westpac CPS were fully paid, perpetual, convertible, unguaranteed and unsecured preference shares issued by Westpac, which ranked in priority to Ordinary Shares and which qualified as Non-Innovative Residual Tier 1 Capital of Westpac for APRA purposes.

-Westpac CPS offer holders preferred, non-cumulative, floating rate, semi-annual dividends, which are scheduled to be paid on 31 March and 30 September (subject to the Dividend Payment Test).
+Westpac CPS offered holders preferred, non-cumulative, floating rate, semi-annual dividends, (subject to the Dividend Payment Test).
 The final Dividend was paid on 3 April 2018.

 (Dividend Rate x Face Value x N) divided by 365.

-- The Tax Rate is the Australian corporate tax rate applicable to the franking account of Westpac as at the Dividend Payment Date.
-As at the date of the Prospectus, the relevant tax rate is 30% or, expressed as a decimal in the formula, 0.30
+- The Tax Rate was the Australian corporate tax rate applicable to the franking account of Westpac as at the Dividend Payment Date.
+As at the date of the Prospectus, the relevant tax rate was 30% or, expressed as a decimal in the formula, 0.30

 - N = the number of days in the Dividend Period